-The MHP's philosophy is that high quality mental health care is client-centered, clinically effective, accessible, integrated, outcome-driven, and culturally competent.
-The purpose of the MHP Quality Management Program is to ensure that all clients regardless of funding source receive mental health care in accordance with these principles.
-In order to achieve this goal, each program in the system must have internal quality improvement controls and activities in addition to those provided by the MHP.
-These activities may involve peer review, program manager monitoring of charts and billing activity, and/or a formal Quality Improvement department, which offers training and technical assistance to program staff.
+The BHP's philosophy is that high quality mental health care is client-centered, clinically effective, accessible, integrated, outcome-driven, and culturally competent.
+The purpose of the BHP Quality Assurance Program is to ensure that all clients regardless of funding source receive mental health care in accordance with these principles.
+In order to achieve this goal, each program in the system must have internal quality improvement controls and activities in addition to those provided by the BHP.
+These activities may involve peer review, program manager monitoring of charts and billing activity, and/or a formal Quality Assurance department, which offers training and technical assistance to program staff.
 Internal monitoring and auditing are to include the provision of prompt responses to detected problems.
-In addition, all providers shall attend regular provider meetings, special forums, in-services/trainings as required by the Contracting Officer Representative (COR), BHS System of Care Executive Leadership and/or Quality Improvement Unit.
+In addition, all providers shall attend regular provider meetings, special forums, in-services/trainings as required by the Contracting Officer Representative (COR), BHS System of Care Executive Leadership and/or Quality Assurance Unit.
 Attendance at these meetings is essential to keep abreast of system changes and requirements as part of our continuous improvement efforts.

-The quality of the MHP's care and service delivery system is ensured by continually evaluating important aspects of care and service, using reliable, consistent, and valid measurements, with the goal of maximizing each program's effectiveness.
+The quality of the BHP's care and service delivery system is ensured by continually evaluating important aspects of care and service, using reliable, consistent, and valid measurements, with the goal of maximizing each program's effectiveness.
 The basis of this evaluation process rests in State and Federal legislation and regulations including:

-- 42 CFR, (Code of Federal Regulations) - Title 9, Chapter 11, of the California Code of Regulations - State Department of Health Care Services (DHCS) Letters and Notices - the MHP Managed Care contract with the State DHCS - the Annual DHCS State Protocol for MHPs - Mental Health Services Act (MHSA) requirements, and - State DHCS mandated Performance Improvement Projects (PIP) - The State has mandated that each MHP undertake one administrative and one clinical PIP yearly.
+- 42 CFR, (Code of Federal Regulations) - Title 9, Chapter 11, of the California Code of Regulations - Welfare and Institutions Code 14184.042 - State Department of Health Care Services (DHCS) Letters and Notices - BHP Managed Care contract with the State DHCS - Annual DHCS State Protocol for BHPs - Mental Health Services Act (MHSA) requirements, and - State DHCS mandated Performance Improvement Projects (PIP) - The State has mandated that each BHP undertake one administrative and one clinical PIP yearly.

-The evaluation process has also expanded to meet a number of new Federal regulations and legislative mandates under the Medicaid and CHIP Managed Care Final Rules, effective July 5, 2016.
-The Federal Managed Care Regulations, specifically Part 438 of title 42 Code of Federal Regulations, applies to the provision of Medicaid Managed Care (MMC) programs and managed care organizations (MCOs), Pre-paid Inpatient Health Plans (PIHPs), and Pre-paid Ambulatory Health Plans (PAHPs).
-Mental Health Plans are PIHPs.
+The evaluation process has also expanded to meet a number of Federal regulations and legislative mandates under the new Medi-Cal Transformation as specified in Welfare and Institutions Code 14184.042 effective January 1, 2022, and the Medicaid and CHIP Managed Care Final Rules, effective July 5, 2016.
+The Federal Managed Care Regulations, specifically Part 438 of title 42 Code of Federal Regulations, applies to the provision of Medicaid Managed Care (MMC) programs and managed care organizations (MCOs), Prepaid Inpatient Health Plans (PIHPs), and Pre-paid Ambulatory Health Plans (PAHPs).
+Behavioral Health Plans are PIHPs.
 Key goals of the final rule are:

-- To support State efforts to advance delivery system reform and improve the quality of care - To strengthen the beneficiary experience of care and key beneficiary protections - To strengthen program integrity by improving accountability and transparency - To align key Medicaid and CHIP managed care requirements with other health coverage programs
+- To support State efforts to advance delivery system reform and improve quality of care - To strengthen the member experience of care and key member protections - To strengthen program integrity by improving accountability and transparency - To align key Medicaid and CHIP managed care requirements with other health coverage programs